 Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Leicester Square is a pedestrianised square in the centre of London’s West End and is known for being the cultural and entertainment hub of the capital.
-There are so many fun things to do in Leicester Square to easily keep you busy for an entire day.
+Leicester Square is a pedestrianised square in the centre of London’s West End, known for being the cultural and entertainment hub of the capital.
+There are so many fun things to do in Leicester Square that you can easily spend a few hours exploring this central London neighborhood.

 Watch Out for Red Carpet Premieres at Leicester Square’s Cinemas